QuqqU/curriculum-vitae/README.md

 ---

 ## Interests
-My interests lie at the intersection of systems.
+My interests lie at the intersection of applications and systems, especially compiler.
 But not limited to, infrastructure, design pattern, and sw engineering.

 *I don't mind the subject, the means, the method, the language, and everything to solve the problem.*